Cleaner Performance Testing & Claims Proof: ASTM D5343 and HCPA DCC-16

 The HCPA DCC-16 soil is comprised of fourteen ingredients to make a parent soil that is dried at 45 °C. When dry, the soil may be stored at room temperature for up to six months.
 The final soil is commonly referred to as lime soap soil.

 In ASTM D5343 the soil is melted to 75 °c and painted onto 4” x 4” ceramic tiles using a mini trimmer paint applicator.
-It does require some practice to achieve even and consistent soiling on each tile.
+It requires careful practice to achieve even and consistent soiling on each tile.
 The solid load is relatively higher than that achieved in HCPA DCC-16.

 In HCPA DCC-16 the soil is suspended in a solvent, homogenized in a high shear mixture (a critical step), and sprayed onto the tiles to an air-dried target weight of 0.10 – 0.12 grams per tile.
 The tiles are then baked at 200 °C for 20-30 minutes.